Pentagon poised to award Medal of Honor to Alwyn Cashe, who died after saving fellow soldiers in Iraq

 Cashe, 35, of Oviedo, Fla., would be the first African American recipient of the award for combat valor in Iraq and Afghanistan.
 He has long been seen within the military community as one of the great heroes of the Iraq War, and he was recommended this year as a potential new namesake for one of 10 Army installations that are named after Confederate military officers who fought to preserve slavery.

-The Medal of Honor approval process is considered secretive, with defense officials rarely commenting on a case before approval.
+The Medal of Honor approval process is considered secretive, with defense officials rarely commenting on a case before full approval.
 Esper sent the letter because there is a five-year time limit to award the Medal of Honor from the date of a service member’s heroic actions, and Cashe’s occurred nearly 15 years ago, on Oct.
 17, 2005.

 “Before we can take further action with this nomination, Congress must waive this time limit,” Esper wrote.
 “Once legislation is enacted authorizing the President of the United States to award, if he so chooses, the Medal of Honor to SFC, I will provide my endorsement to the President.”